ckwolf92/lp_var_nberma/README.md

 **[simulations/](simulations)**: Running and generating figures for the simulation study
 - [main_dfm.m](simulations/main_dfm.m): Main file for the simulation study
-- [plot_dfm_paper.m](simulations/plot_dfm_paper.m): Plots of bias, standard deviation, MSE, and confidence interval coverage across estimators and DGPs (Figures 5.1 and 6.2 in the main text.
-Figures F.1-F.8 in the supplement).
+- [plot_dfm_paper.m](simulations/plot_dfm_paper.m): Plots of bias, standard deviation, MSE, and confidence interval coverage across estimators and DGPs (Figures 5.1, 5.2, and 6.2 in the main text.
+Figures D.1-D.7 in the supplement).
+- [plot_varinlpbands.m](simulations/plot_varinlpbands.m): Plot of fraction of DGPs for which the VAR point estimates are contained inside the LP confidence interval (Figure E.1 of the supplement).

 ## Estimating IRFs using local projections

 Using our code suite, our recommended procedure is implemented below.

-Use the AIC to select the lag length `p` through estimating auxiliary VARs of lag length 1 through `p_max`.
+Use the AIC to select the lag length `p` by estimating auxiliary VARs of lag length 1 through `p_max`.
 ```m
 p_max  = 20;   % Maximum lag length
 method = 1;    % AIC